aplus-framework/http/guide/index.rst

 **Allowed Hosts**

-If for some unknown reason the virtual host is incorrectly configured on the server, it is possible to prevent unwanted access whitelisting the allowed hosts.
+If, for some unknown reason, the virtual host is incorrectly configured on the server, it is possible to prevent unwanted access by whitelisting the allowed hosts.

 See this example using nginx: